|

 uses a sophisticated formula to analyze four attributes of each stock:

-Fundamental, Ownership, Valuation, and Technical, to come up with a total
+Financial Health. to come up with a total score representing the

 Investing